MichaelCurrin/learn-to-code/en/topics/scripting_languages/JavaScript/README.md

 # JavaScript

+This section of the guide is aimed at beginners or a experience devs looking for more details.
+The material in this page and directory is to help you understand browser JS, command-line JS ("Node.js"), managing Node packages and some info on popular frameworks.
+Also I provide some links to tutorials and courses.

 - [What is JavaScript?](#what-is-javascript)
     - [What can you do with JavaScript?](#what-can-you-do-with-javascript)
     - [Why learn JavaScript - 5 good reasons](#why-learn-javascript---5-good-reasons)